My Favorite Wreaths for Fall

-As the leaves start to turn yellow and red, it’s officially time to start thinking about fall decorating.
+As the leaves start to turn yellow and red, it will be time to start thinking about fall decorating.
 While pumpkins and autumnal flowers are always popular choices, I love adding wreaths to my home for the season.
-Today I am sharing everything you need to know to make this copper metal wreath plus more of my favorite wreaths for fall.
+Today I am sharing everything you need to know to make this copper metal wreath, plus more of my favorite wreaths for fall.

 This wreath has been on my mind for quite some time but I wasn’t sure how to cut it.
 When I heard the Cricut could cut thin metal, I knew I wanted to try it.
 I also tried the debossing cutter for (for the leaf veins) the first time and I love it.

 I am also sharing my favorite fall wreaths for sale at Amazon Home.
 Plus, I have joined fifteen other bloggers who are also sharing their wreath DIY ideas.
 Be sure to scroll down to find everything!

 This DIY includes how I found the leaf pattern, how I cut it on the machine, how I painted it, and assembling the wreath.

 I found so many places to hang this wreath in our home.
 I think I am just going to move it around every week.